zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
 ## Test 5
-That's better, but the message just kinda hangs out there forever.
-Can you make it go away after a while? **Yes, I am adding a test for that.**
+That's better, but the message hangs around forever.
+Can you make it go away? **Yes, I am adding a test for that.**
 ```js
 buster.testCase("Voice", {
     ...